-1. Application of generative AI to all system development processes

-In large-scale system development, the use of generative AI in all processes from requirements definition to operation is expected to raise productivity.
-In the phase encompassing requirements definition and design, generative Al can be utilized in each phase, including support for document creation such as draft generation and item review-in the phase encompassing requirements definition and design, code generation and test case creation during the implementation and testing phases, and incident response and report generation during operation.
+1. Application of generative AI to all system development processes In large-scale system development, the use of generative AI in all processes from requirements definition to operation is expected to raise productivity.
+In the phase encompassing requirements definition and design, generative Al can be utilized in each phase, including support for document creationsuch as draft generation and item $\operatorname{review}-\operatorname{in}$ the phase encompassing Promote application of generative AI in all processes requirements definition and design, code generation and test case creation during the implementation and testing phases, and incident response and report generation during operation.
 We have already accumulated results of partial application on a trial basis, and have begun verification of effective mechanisms that contribute to improved productivity and quality.

-2. Standardization and transformation of related IP into tools knowledge gained from the trials, and are promoting its smooth application to other projects.
-To achieve an effective Al-driven development mechanism, we are also promoting a common development environment
+Promote application of generative AI in some processes 2.
+Standardization and transformation of related IP into tools The effective use of generative AI in system development requires the know-how to prompt the generative AI to output results that match the user's, or engineer's, expectations.
+We are accumulating and sharing the SCSK Generative AI knowledge gained from the trials, and are promoting its smooth application to other projects.
+To achieve an effective Al-driven development mechanism, we are also promoting a common development environment.